 Readers should know who funded the research project or the publication of a document.
 This can be a charity or government department, university or commercial company.
 And so:

 -Funders of a paper, in the form of persons, organizations or companies or any other form should be mentioned.

 -The role of the research funders or any other research contributors in the design or preparation of the article should be mentioned, if they are not mentioned in the list of authors.
 They can, for example, be mentioned in acknowledgment.

-	-If a funder wants to publish a supplement or separate section in the journal, they should ask for permission of Lectito Journals.
+-If a funder wants to publish a supplement or separate section in a magazine, they should ask for permission of Lectito Journals.
 Applications will be handled case by case.